You want to keep your smile for life … so why might you remove teeth?

 But sometimes the damage is so great that the tooth can’t be saved.
 In those situations, your best option is removing and replacing the tooth in questions.
 By taking out the problematic tooth, you can save yourself from pain and prevent an infection from spreading.
 By replacing the tooth (say with an implant and a crown), you still have a natural-looking smile and the ability to eat comfortably.

 Crowding can be a problem as well.
 It’s can create a misaligned smile and affect your bite.
-Knowing this, it may be in your best interest to remove a tooth or a few teeth before you begin orthodontic care.
+Knowing this, it may be in your best interest to remove a tooth or a few teeth before you begin clear aligner therapy.
 Extracting those teeth gives your remaining teeth the space they need to get lined up correctly, so you can have a beautiful smile sooner.

 We also do a lot of full-mouth reconstruction at our office.
 Using dental implants, mini implants, and advanced techniques like All-On-4®, we have given back many people their smiles as well as the full function of a healthy set of teeth.